People often ask me if I think ICD-10 will cause CDI Specialists to do more querying. In my opinion, yes.

 I understand that queries from CDI Specialists don’t always tie to reimbursement.
 However, once claims experience is collected by Payers, I believe a strong tie between all queries and reimbursement will become apparent.

-If you’re new to queries, here’s a basic overview:
+If you’re new to queries, here’s a basic overview.

 The reason I believe the CDI Specialists will take on a larger query role with ICD-10 is because of the increased anatomy, physiology, technical, and clinical knowledge required to assign codes with greater specificity – especially with procedure codes.
 Procedures can impact the MS-DRG assigned and subsequently increase/decrease the payment weight.
 There is no “unspecified out” with procedure coding because all seven characters must be assigned to qualify as a complete code.

 Additionally, it stands to reason that added details in ICD-10 will result in increased opportunities for queries to be posed.
 This is something CDI Specialists are likely preparing for without regard to the Coding Staff.
 Every organization has unique and different skillsets.
 The best way to prepare for ICD-10 is to know where your strengths and weaknesses lie.